effkay/blazing/README.md

 Run the configured recipes (used on deployment target, can be used to test recipes localy)

 The `setup` and `update` commands also take 'all' as an option.
-This .
+This will perform the action on all your defined targets.

 #### Configuration (blazing DSL)